Bobbie Infant Formula ReviewJan 27, 2021

 - You want a formula that has prebiotics and/or probiotics included

 Families who are currently using a European formula that offers these options, such as HiPP or Holle, may decide that continuing with their EU brand makes sense.
-I always recommend Little Bundle for European formulas as I trust their supply chain and their Product Specialists (customer service team members) are incredibly knowledgeable about all-things-formula!
+I always recommend My Organic Company for European formulas as I trust their supply chain and their Product Specialists (customer service team members) are incredibly knowledgeable about all-things-formula!

 Bobbie Formula Review Wrap-Up